 Healing and recovering from the bonds of trauma is possible.
 The path to healing is paved with changing the way you think about yourself (moving from seeing yourself as broken to seeing yourself as whole)!

 As a sexual abuse survivor you often struggle with feeling broken.
 This broken feeling is hard to describe to others, so you keep it to yourself, not wanting to be seen as a problem.
 But deep down you feel like something is wrong with you.
 Your memories feel jumbled.
 You experience intense emotions that are sometimes overwhelming.
 At times you feel happy and hopeful, while other times you feel so low you can't get out of bed.
 You worry about what others think, so you put on a fake smile and pretend that things are fine even when they are not.
-You feel exhausted and alone.
-Despite all your attempts to change, you can't seem to stop engaging in self sabotaging patterns, that don't get you what you want but rather it gets you what you don't want.
+You're feeling exhausted and alone.
+Despite all your attempts to change, you can't seem to stop engaging in self sabotaging patterns, that don't get you what you want, but rather it gets you what you don't want.
 This is just a glimpse of what feeling broken feels like for you.